 He argued.
 He begged.
 He made a decent argument, but I won’t bore you with those details.
 AND I told him that tomorrow and beyond, he’d remember to use the timer because of losing his privileges tonight.
 It will significantly affect his brain, and he’ll remember, and that’s the goal: self-monitoring himself on screens over the long haul.

 He wasn’t happy.
 It was tense.
 He was muttering under his breath and maybe even a little teary (oy, it kills me when this particular sweet baby is weepy).

 I walked away and left it.

 About 10 minutes later, he calmly asked if he could watch a cartoon in my bed on the old-fashioned thing mounted on the wall… also known by us “boomers” as a television.

 You may be surprised by my answer to his cartoon request.
 I said yes.
 It was an in-the-moment judgment call.

 It was my way of compromising.
 As we watched, he laid next to me, and there may have even been a little hand-holding – our non-verbal way to say we had let go of the unpleasantness from the consequence convo.
 Plus, his dad and sister ended up watching too, and it became my favorite thing, a family bed party.
-I decided to give an inch without worrying he’d try and take a mile.
+I gave an inch without worrying he’d try to take a mile.
 I chose to feel connected rather than confused about my parenting rules.